 Key Population Stats:

-- City of Huntsville is home to more than 180,000 residents with more than 460,000 people living in the Huntsville MSA.
+- City of Huntsville is home to more than 215,000 residents with nearly 492,000 people living in the Huntsville MSA.

 - Major cities in metropolitan Huntsville include Decatur and Albertville.

-- Population of Huntsville has grown by nearly 11% since 2010.
+- Population of Huntsville has grown by 1.2% over the past year and by about 19% since 2010.

 - Estimated population of the Huntsville metro area is forecast to reach nearly 530,000 by 2030.

-ABC news station WAAY 31 in Huntsville notes that billions of dollars of economic growth in the works for the metro area are expected to bring literally thousands of new jobs to Huntsville and Northern Alabama.
+Even better, billions of dollars of economic growth are still in the works for the metro area and are expected to bring literally thousands of new jobs to Huntsville and Northern Alabama over the next several years.

 Key Employment Stats:

-- GDP of Huntsville MSA is nearly $27.6 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 28% since 2010.
+- GDP of Huntsville MSA is nearly $31 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 40% over the last 10 years.

-- Unemployment rate in Huntsville is only 2.7%.
+- Unemployment rate in Huntsville is only 1.6%, based on research from the BLS.

-- Labor pool in Huntsville grew by 4.9% last year while per capita income soared by 5.6%.
+- Labor pool in Huntsville grew by 3.1% last year while median household income rose by 2.72%.

-- Job growth in Huntsville is so strong that the Huntsville Business Journal predicts about 25,000 new jobs will need to be filled by 2023.
+- Job growth in Huntsville has been so strong that the Huntsville Business Journal predicts about 25,000 new jobs will need to be filled by 2023.

 - Trends fueling economic growth in Alabama and Huntsville this year and beyond include hypersonic technologies, supply chain clusters, expanding aerospace capabilities, growing production lineups, and a strategic push for tech jobs.